Finding the Best Places to Retire Since 2006!

 Is North Carolina Considered Tax Friendly for Retirement?
 Somewhat

 Notes: Waynesville is remote but accessible, about 10 miles from Interstate 40.
-It has grown by 45% within the last couple of decades.
+Its population has stayed steady within the last decade.
 The hospital in Clyde is award-winning for excellence in clinical care and emergency medicine.
 Haywood Community College in Clyde has a community education program with classes in woodcarving, home maintenance, everyday math and more.

 Recommended as a Retirement Spot?
 Yes